About Bellevue Literary Press

 An accomplished writer and American historian, he is the author of several books, which include A Conspiracy So Immense: The World of Joe McCarthy, which won the Hardeman Prize for the best book about the U.S. Congress, and Worse Than Slavery, which won the Robert F. Kennedy Prize for distinguished contribution to human rights.
 His latest book, Polio: An American Story, won both the Pulitzer Prize in History and the Hoover Presidential Book Award.
 In 2009, PBS aired a documentary based upon this work, “The Polio Crusade,” and he received the Dean’s Medal from the Bloomberg-Johns Hopkins School of Public Health for his distinguished contributions to the field.
 His articles and reviews appear regularly in the New York Times and other national publications.

-Daniel Ray
+portrait of Daniel Ray

 Daniel Ray, as Vice President of Management Science Associates (a multinational market research company), worked for nearly three decades with major corporations including American Express, HBO, and Kraft General Foods.
 His focus was on advertising, pricing, and new product development where he created analytical methodologies to solve challenging marketing issues.
 As a specialist in his field, he was often an invited speaker at national industry conferences and seminars on issues relating to the analysis of market research data.